GuyYar1/PythonDelivRepo/README.md

 Refactor will include:

-Server side (weather server):
+1.Server side (weather server):
     API Server took its data from the DB transfer it to the client request it: ( our app) prepare the data and send us it DTO structure.

-our app - Backend
+2.our app - Backend
     should be:
         our app is basically print the data results on the screen using stream lit.
         "Weather service Printer" got using injection the "weather manager" .